U.S. Economy Slows Sharply As Pandemic Resurges

 The nation's economic engine slowed considerably in recent months, as it faced off against a winter wave of coronavirus infections.

 The Commerce Department reported Thursday that the nation's gross domestic product grew just under 1% in October, November and December — a marked downshift from the three previous months.
-On an annual basis the economy grew 4 percent in the fourth quarter.
+On an annualized basis, the economy grew 4 percent in the fourth quarter.

 GDP was 2.5% smaller at the end of the year than when it began.
 Economic activity plunged last March and April when the pandemic took hold.
 The economy staged a partial comeback in the summer and early fall, only to falter in the last three months of the year.